Below is a list of key data resources utilized by our Research and Evaluation staff.

 Springfield Youth Health Interactive Database

-An interactive database of results from the 2015 Springfield Youth Health Survey (YHS) completed by 8th graders enrolled in Springfield Public Schools.
+An interactive database of results from the 2015 and 2017 Springfield Youth Health Survey (YHS) completed by 8th graders enrolled in Springfield Public Schools.

 Springfield Neighborhood Data Atlas